ronaldrobles/GettingAndCleaning_Assisgnment/CodeBook.md

   > getresult()

 The script does the following:
- 	 - 'README.txt': describes about the general information and background related to the data sets within the zip file.

- 	 - 'features_info.txt': Shows information about the variables used on the feature vector.

-   	 - 'features.txt': List of all features.
   	- Step 1: Merges the training and the test sets to create one data set.

    	- Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.